 Not every car accident requires an attorney.
 If, for example, you’ve done minor damage to your car by backing into a tree, no other vehicle or pedestrian is involved, you’re not hurt, and you have insurance, you can probably handle things by yourself.
-On the other hand, the DIY approach is not the best choice if you’ve been injured in an accident due to the negligence of another driver.
+On the other hand, the DIY approach is not a sound choice if you’ve been injured in an accident due to the negligence of another driver.

 Reasons Not to Represent Yourself in a South Carolina Car Accident Case

 South Carolina law allows you to file a claim against the at-fault driver’s insurance company for your medical bills, lost wages, property damage, and pain and suffering.
 However, there are several reasons why you’re much more likely to get the compensation you deserve with the help of an experienced personal injury lawyer.

 Reason #1: You Don’t Know How to Get the Evidence You Need